mihirsavadi/mihirsavadi.github.io/_pages/notes.md

 ## International Baccalaureate (IB)
 <div markdown="1" style="font-size:18px">
-Back in the ancient times of 2014-2015 - which is when I did IB - I was a frequent paper and pencil user.
-Below are some of the surviving notes scanned from the "archives", as well as other interesting literature I came up with for various course requirements.
+Below are some of my surviving IB notes from the ancient paper & pencil times of 2014-2015, as well as other interesting literature I came up with for various course requirements.

 [Physics (Higher Level) - All Notes](assets\notes\IBnotes\HLPhysicsNotes_optionEmedPhysicsNotPresent.pdf) <br/>
 Out of the three higher level subjects I had undertaken (Math, Physics, Economics), physics was personally the most satisfying.
 The electrical portions of the course partially influenced my future inclinations towards Electrical & Computer Engineering (in addition to the Physics Extended Essay + many hours of messing about with an Arduino Uno).